bruce-hill/bb/README.md

 - Highly interoperable with unix pipelines
 - Highly customizable and hackable
 - Without any build dependencies other than the C standard library (no ncurses)
-- A good proof-of-concept for making a TUI without using any libraries
+- A good proof-of-concept for making a TUI from scratch

-The core idea behind `bb` is that almost all actions are performed by piping selected files to external scripts, rather than hard-coding actions.
+The core idea behind `bb` is that almost all actions are performed by piping selected files to external scripts, rather than having the file manager itself try to anticipate and hard-code every possible user action.
 Unix tools are very good at doing file management, the thing that `bb` adds is immediate visual feedback and rapid navigation.

-For example, normally on the command line, if you wanted to manually delete a handful of files, you would first get a listing of the files with `ls`, then type `rm` followed by typing out the names of the files (with some tab autocompletion).
-With `bb`, you can just launch `bb`, see all the files immediately, select the ones you want with a few keystrokes, and press `D` to delete them (or `d` for deleting with confirmation).
-The `D` key's behavior is defined in a single line of code in `config.h` to pipe the selected files to `xargs -0 rm -rf`.
+For example, instead of using `ls`, then `rm` and typing out file names, you can just open `bb`, scroll through the list of files, select the ones you want to delete, and hit `D`.
+The `D` key's behavior is defined in a single line of code in `config.h` as piping the selected files to `xargs -0 rm -rf`.
 That's it!
-If you want to add a mapping to upload files to your server, you can just add a binding for `xargs scp user@example.com` or, if you have some complicated one-time task, you can just hit `|` and type in any arbitrary command and have the selected files piped to it.
+If you want to add a mapping to upload files to your server, you can just add a binding for `xargs -0 scp user@example.com`.
+Want to zip files?
+Add a mapping for `xargs -0 zip "$(printf 'Zip file: ' >/dev/tty && head -n1 /dev/tty)"` or, if you have some complicated one-time task, you can just hit `|` and type in any arbitrary command and have the selected files piped to it.

 ## Zero Dependencies